-Trunk Club will email you a list of the six to 10 items in your "trunk" two days before sending the actual clothes, giving you a chance to swap sizes or colors, leave your stylist notes, or nix anything you know isn't going to work.
+Trunk Club will email you a list of the six to 10 items in your “trunk” two days before sending the actual clothes, giving you a chance to swap sizes or colors, leave your stylist notes, or nix anything you know isn’t going to work.
 Clothes are then shipped to your door for free within four to six business days.
-You'll have five days after the clothes arrive to try everything on.
+You’ll have five days after the clothes arrive to try everything on.
 Buy only what you love, and send back the rest (via free UPS pickup, a prepaid shipping label, or in person at any Nordstrom store).
-There's a nonrefundable $25 styling fee per trunk (waived for Nordstrom cardholders), but this is credited toward any items you decide to keep.
+There’s a nonrefundable $25 styling fee per trunk (again, this is waived for Nordstrom cardmembers), but this is credited toward any items you decide to keep.

 You can request to receive trunks at certain intervals (monthly or seasonally), but note that this isn’t a subscription service.
 That’s good news for those of us who don’t necessarily want another recurring cost to keep track of.
 Instead, you can reach out for a new trunk on your own schedule — whether it’s time for a seasonal wardrobe refresh or you’ve got a specific event coming up.